 John Chetwode Eustace - A Classical Tour through Italy in 1802

 Anticoli became known in the XIXth century because its young inhabitants used to pose as models for the community of artists living near Piazza di Spagna.
 Some artists eventually went to see the birthplace of their models and found Anticoli a very picturesque site to the point of living there for some time.
 The town attracted artists until World War II.
-Anticoli and some of the neighbouring towns (shown in this page) were portrayed in many paintings.
+Anticoli and some of the neighbouring towns shown in this section were depicted in many paintings.

 (left) The River Aniene at Vicovaro; (right) an old Roman bridge crossing the Aniene near Anticoli Corrado

 Anticoli can be reached from Tivoli following the modern road which is still named after ancient Via Tiburtina Valeria, a Roman road opened in the IIIrd century BC which was eventually extended to reach the Adriatic Sea.

 The development of the area owed a lot to Emperor Nero, who built a large villa in the upper valley of the Aniene, at a location known as Sublaqueum (today the town of Subiaco).
 The development was also due to Anio Novus, an aqueduct built by Emperor Claudius, which ran across the valley.

 In the ancient past the valley of the Aniene was inhabited by the Aequi, an Italic tribe which the Romans subdued in the IVth century BC.
 Today it is renowned for its olive oil, which competes with that of neighbouring Sabina.
 The climate however is colder than that of Sabina and olive groves are limited to the lower parts of the valley.